- Totika Nature Team

 Honey’s average carbohydrate content is:

-38.5 percent fructose 31 per cent glucose 12.9 percent maltose, sucrose and other sugars
+38.5 percent fructose 31 per cent glucose 12.9 per cent maltose, sucrose and other sugars

 Just as the colour and flavour of honey vary by floral source, so does the vitamin, mineral, antioxidant and amino acid content.
 Vitamins may include: